 Look at the project creators previous projects and projects they have supported.
 The comments on those projects may tell you a lot about this creator.
 Someone with other successfully completed projects is more likely to be reliable than someone with unfulfilled previous projects.

 If this is the creators first project, this is the first flag of concern.
 This does not mean there is going to be a problem, but without a history of successful projects to prove experience you might find this creator is going to make a series of mistakes or worse yet, they could be a scam artist.
+Instead look to see if they have backed several other successful projects – this at least provides a little credibility that the creator is real.

 I have seen a number of scam artists, that have run with my money, who keep creating new accounts and launching new programs with no intention of delivering.
 My oldest, unsatisfied project was due to be delivered over six years ago and there is no information from or about the creator.